Grapes

 Winemaking notes

-Fermentation typically lasts 10-14 days, followed by long maceration to integrate tannins.
-Qvevri aging enhances texture and adds savory complexity, while oak maturation rounds edges without masking fruit.
-Because of its structure, the grape benefits from aging - high-quality examples evolve beautifully over 5-10 years, gaining harmony and polish.
+Fermentation usually lasts 10-14 days, followed by extended maceration to integrate tannins.
+Qvevri aging enhances texture and earthy complexity, while oak rounds edges without masking fruit.
+High-quality bottles evolve gracefully over 5-10 years, gaining polish and harmony.

-Natural winemakers often produce unfiltered versions that showcase its raw, mineral-driven character.
+Many natural winemakers produce unfiltered versions, highlighting the grape's raw, mineral-driven character.

 Key producers

-Leading examples come from Baia's Wine, Khvedelidze, Dugladze Wines, Lagvinari, Vartsikhe Marani, and numerous Imeretian family cellars producing small-batch qvevri wines.
+Notable producers include Baia's Wine, Khvedelidze, Dugladze Wines, Lagvinari, Vartsikhe Marani, and various Imeretian family cellars crafting small-batch qvevri wines.

 Summary

-Otskhanuri Sapere (ოცხანური საფერე) is the dark heart of western Georgian red wine - structured, powerful, and built to age.
-Combining the ruggedness of Imereti's terroir with Georgia's oldest winemaking traditions, it stands as a bridge between the ancient and the modern: a grape of strength, honesty, and enduring character.
+Otskhanuri Sapere (ოცხანური საფერე) represents the dark heart of western Georgian reds - structured, powerful, and built to age.
+Rooted in Imereti's rugged terroir and Georgia's oldest winemaking traditions, it bridges the ancient and modern: a grape of strength, honesty, and enduring character.